14-man Barbarians humiliate England ahead of Australia tour

 France star Damian Penaud crossed twice, with Baptiste Couilloud, Louis Carbonel, Max Spring and Antoine Hastoy also on the scoresheet.

-Not even the appearance of scrum-half Danny Care, making his first England outing in nearly four years when he came on as a third-quarter replacement, could turn the tide.

-England were without several first-choice players for what is, by tradition, a non-cap international following Saturday's Premiership final between Leicester and Saracens.
+England were without several first-choice players following Saturday's Premiership final between Leicester and Saracens.

+And they suffered a setback before kick-off when Alex Dombrandt was ruled out by a knee injury, placing a question mark over the Harlequins back-row's availability for England's tour of Australia next month.

-Even so, it was still a lacklustre showing ahead of England's tour of Australia next month, with coach Eddie Jones due to unveil his squad for the three-Test series against the Wallabies on Monday.
+England coach Eddie Jones, due to unveil his squad for the three-Test series against the Wallabies on Monday, accepted his team had been well-beaten.

+"There's a contextual situation here...We're trying to build a new team, play a different way, a style that suits that players and there are going to be some ups and downs.

+"I don't know, if we would have played a normal England game, what the score would have been but that's not what we wanted out of the game," added Jones, who insisted England had wanted to defeat the invitational Barbarians.

-Such was the Barbarians dominance that former England lock George Kruis, in his final match before retirement, kicked three conversions including an outrageous backheel.
+So dominant were the Barbarians that former England lock George Kruis, in his final match before retirement, kicked three conversions including an outrageous backheel.

+The Barbarians made light of Skelton's exit to finish the match in style.

+Nolann Le Garrec chipped over the defence for Carbonel to touch down and there was even better to come when Spring crowned a sweeping move before Hastoy completed the rout.

 Before kick-off, the Barbarians formed the No 10 as a mark of respect for former Wales fly-half Phil Bennett, whose death at the age of 73 was announced last Sunday.

-Players and spectators then saluted Bennett, who initiated arguably rugby union's greatest try when side stepping near his own line during the Barbarians' 1973 win over New Zealand in Cardiff, with a minute's applause.
+Players and spectators then joined in a minute's applause for Bennett, who initiated arguably rugby union's greatest try when side stepping near his own line during the Barbarians' 1973 win over New Zealand in Cardiff, with a minute's applause.

-Marcus Smith kicked England into an early lead before the Barbarians went ahead through an 18th-minute penalty try awarded against Jonny May for a deliberate knock-on.

-Barbarians captain Charles Ollivon extended the lead after picking off a loose Harry Randall pass.
+"We've been watching clips of him all week of him and obviously the famous 1973 try in Cardiff has been played numerous times," said assistant coach Shaun Edwards of Bennett, who played 20 times for the Barbarians.

+"I was lucky enough to meet him on numerous occasions in Wales and one thing that always shone out was his humility for such a great player."

 © 2022 AFP